I picked up the Bodyprox Impact Shorts because they were cheap and my butt hurt.

 1. Comfort & Fit

 The Bodyprox shorts are more comfortable than I expected.
-The nylon and spandex blend feels closer to compression gear than bulky armor.
-The padding is well-placed (hips, thighs, and tailbone) and the waistband doesn’t dig in.
-They’re light enough to forget you’re wearing them once you start riding.
+The nylon and spandex blend feels closer to compression gear than bulky armour, and the padding sits in the right places: hips, thighs and tailbone.

 2. Protection